react-native-toolkit/rex-state/README.md

 ## `createRexStore`

-`createRexStore` accepts your hook as the argument and returns an object with two properties ﹣
+`createRexStore` accepts your hook as the argument and returns an object with three properties ﹣

-- `RexProvider` which is a "[Provider](https://reactjs.org/docs/context.html#contextprovider)" component that will let you pass your hook down the React component tree to all the components by storing it in React context.
+- `RexProvider` which is a "[`Provider`](https://reactjs.org/docs/context.html#contextprovider)" component that will let you pass your hook down the React component tree to all the components by storing it in React context.
+- `injectStore` is an [Higher Order Component](https://reactjs.org/docs/higher-order-components.html) (HOC) which will pass the required props from the hook in the React Context to your component.
-- `useStore` hook will simply fetch your hook from the React context into your current component.
+- `useStore` hook will fetch your hook from the React context into your current component.
+This is built on top of the react "[`useContext`](https://reactjs.org/docs/hooks-reference.html#usecontext)" hook and comes with it's own [performance concerns](https://github.com/facebook/react/issues/15156).
+Read the [performance](#performance) section for more info.

 ## Tutorial